 The Château de Belcastel is a unique blend of art and architecture

-At the close of the 16th century, the last Saunhac heir abandoned the Château.
-It was not until 100 years later that was it purchased by an inhabitant of the village.
+At the close of the XVIth century, the last Saunhac heir abandoned the Château.
+100 years later, it was purchased by an inhabitant of the village.
 Unfortunately the buyer sold the stones from around the structure’s openings, causing the Château to fall into ruin.

 Upon the triumphant completion of the restoration, Pouillon set up permanent residence within the castle.
 The rebirth of their village’s gem encouraged the inhabitants of Belcastel to extend the restoration to their beautiful but aged roads & homes as well.

-There is now much to see at the Château de Belcastel, including its original moat, a dozen rooms, 5 courtyards, and unrivaled panoramic views of the Aveyron river.
-The castle also houses a collection of original 16th century armor, and numerous contemporary galleries inspired by AFA Gallery in SoHo, New York.
+There is now much to see at the Château de Belcastel, including its original moat, several rooms, 5 courtyards, and unrivaled panoramic views of the Aveyron river.

 The Château de Belcastel is a truly a unique collaboration of art and architecture, and of the present and past.